 We also recommend that all children aged 12 or younger be seated in the back seat of the vehicle.

-The seat belt must cross over the middle of the shoulder (over the collarbone) and over the hips (pelvis).
-A properly positioned seat belt helps the body better absorb the impact in the event of a collision, unlike a seat belt that crosses over the neck or abdomen could result in serious injuries.
+To be effective, the seat belt must cross over the middle of the shoulder (collarbone) and over the hips (pelvis).
+A properly positioned seat belt helps the body better absorb the impact in the event of a collision, unlike a seat belt that crosses over the neck or abdomen, which could result in serious injuries.

-See our section entitled Children and Seat Belts for more details and instructions.
+See the section entitled Children and Seat Belts for more details and instructions.

-Airbags can be dangerous for children if you fail to comply with some safety rules.
-See our section on airbags to find out more.
+Airbags can be dangerous for children if you fail to comply with certain safety rules.
+See the section on airbags to find out more.

 In the event of a collision or sudden braking at 50 km/h, the weight of objects in the vehicle is multiplied by 20, turning them into projectiles that could injure or kill the occupants of the vehicle.